rjchrhl/homebridge-cmdswitch2-no-logs/README.md

 [![npm](https://badgen.net/npm/v/homebridge-cmdswitch2-no-logs/latest)](https://www.npmjs.com/package/homebridge-cmdswitch2-no-logs)
 [![npm](https://badgen.net/npm/dt/homebridge-cmdswitch2-no-logs)](https://www.npmjs.com/package/homebridge-cmdswitch2-no-logs)

-Fork which adds "synchronous" option, and REQUIRES a specific exit code of 0 (on) or 1 (off).
+Fork which adds "synchronous" option, and REQUIRES a specific exit code of 0 (on) or 1 (off) to update state.

 Any other exit code is ignored and state isn't changed.
 This allows for better error handling.